PowerMops/powermops-site/src/routes/pmops/Classes-7.md

 Then, in ResEdit, you create menu resources for your menus.
 This is quite easy to do.
-You will need to assign a resource ID for your menus in ResEdit&mdash;it is quite satisfactory to give the Apple menu ID 1, the Edit menu ID 2 and so on.
+You will need to assign a resource ID for your menus in ResEdit---it is quite satisfactory to give the Apple menu ID 1, the Edit menu ID 2 and so on.
 Then, when you initialize each menu object in Mops with the init: method, you will pass the corresponding resource ID, along with an xt list giving the word to be executed corresponding